XIN-Solutions/hippo-xinmods/docs/DEPLOY.md

 Grant all access to xinmods database to hippodb

-	$ grant all privileges on xinmods.* to 'hippodb'@'localhost' identified by 'T1LPf8bnE2xU'
+	$ grant all privileges on xinmods.* to 'hippodb'@'localhost' identified by 'password_here'

 Add resource definition in `tomcat/conf/context.xml`